 Explore the Cypriot Countryside

 If you want to experience the real Cyprus away from the hustle and bustle of Nicosia and the touristy coastal towns you have to venture into the countryside where it is surprisingly easy to get a feel for the laid back Cypriot way of life.
-The Troodos Mountains (pictured below) in the west of the island are incredibly beautiful and a nice place to escape the summer heat.
+The Troodos Mountains in the west of the island are incredibly beautiful and a nice place to escape the summer heat.
 If you’re with friends then renting a car out for a day or more can prove fairly inexpensive and you can visit sleepy villages, discover peaceful monasteries and take in some of the numerous UNESCO world heritage sites.

 As well as the interesting recent history, life in Cyprus dates back millennia from the New Stone Age all the way to the Roman Empire.
 Ownership of Cyprus changed hands many times before the country finally declared independence from Britain in 1960.
 The British influence means English is very widely spoken so it’s easy to find information and organise trips or do it yourself in a rental car.
-There are important historical sites in and around Nicosia and in the Troodos Mountains but also in the East and North of the island.
+There are important historical sites in and around Nicosia and in the Troodos Mountains but also in the east and north of the island.

 Sample the Local Cuisine

-Cypriot food is very tasty and many dishes are unique to the island and while Greek food is widely served it is generally with a special local twist.
+Cypriot food is very tasty and many dishes are unique to the island and while Greek food is widely served, it is generally with a special local twist.
 Some of the better offerings include Cypriot meze which is often an enormous serving of various different meat and fish dishes.
 Other specialties include halloumi and tahini while local wines are also normally very good although often on the strong side!